civetweb/civetweb/docs/UserManual.md

 Enable client's certificate verification by the server.

 ### ssl_ca_path
-The name of a directory containing CA certificates.
-Each file in the directory must contain only a single CA certificate, and the files must be named by the subject name’s hash and an extension of “.0”.
-If there is more than one certificate with the same subject name they should have extensions ".0", ".1", ".2" and so on.
+Name of a directory containing trusted CA certificates.
+Each file in the directory must contain only a single CA certificate.
+The files must be named by the subject name’s hash and an extension of “.0”.
+If there is more than one certificate with the same subject name they should have extensions ".0", ".1", ".2" and so on respectively.

+### ssl_ca_file
+Path to a .pem file containing trusted certificates.
+The file may contain more than one certificate.

+### ssl_verify_depth `9`
+Sets maximum depth of certificate chain.
+If client's certificate chain is longer than the depth set here connection is refused.

+### ssl_default_verify_paths `yes`
+Loads default trusted certificates locations set at openssl compile time.

 # Lua Scripts and Lua Server Pages
 Pre-built Windows and Mac civetweb binaries have built-in Lua scripting